Aayuslad/CodeSandbox/README.md

   {
     "languageId": 2,   // The programming language of the code (e.g., cpp, python).
     "code": "string",     // The source code to be executed.
-    "input": "string"     // The input data for the code.
   }
 - **Response**:
   ```json